Topic:

 • If they're home and upset, ask them to let the family know they're going to take some quiet time (in their bedroom perhaps,) until they're feeling better.

-The emotional tumult of puberty typically last for two to three years.
+The emotional tumult of puberty typically lasts for two to three years.
 This can seem like an eternity, but once you’re out the other side, with luck, you’ll have a resilient, self-aware young adult.
 Just remember to be kind and respectful to yourself and them in the meantime.

 Helpful materials